MicrosoftDocs/windowsserverdocs/EssentialsDocs/install/Install-and-Configure-Windows-Server-2012-R2-Essentials-or-Windows-Server-Essentials-Experience.md

  After you have completed the server configuration, the server that is running Windows Server Essentials will be set up as a domain controller.

 ###  <a name="BKMK_DeployWSERole"></a> Deploying the Windows Server Essentials Experience role in Windows Server 2012 R2 Standard and Datacenter
- You can use Server Manager to enable and configure the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server Essentials Experience role in --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Standard or --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Datacenter by using the following procedure.
+ You can use Server Manager to enable and configure the  Windows Server Essentials Experience role in  Windows Server 2012 R2 Standard or  Windows Server 2012 R2 Datacenter by using the following procedure.

 ##### To deploy the Windows Server Essentials Experience role in Windows Server 2012 R2